-The AIMING HIGH Teacher Network links the AIMSSEC international community and all who share the AIMSSEC goals to raise the professional status and professionalism of mathematics teachers and to spread enthusiasm and enjoyment in learning mathematics.
+The AIMING HIGH Teacher Network links the AIMSSEC international community and all who share the AIMSSEC objective to play a key role in the extension of educational opportunities for disadvantaged communities in Africa by improving the quality of the teaching and learning of mathematics.
+AIMSSEC works to raise the professional status and professionalism of mathematics teachers and to spread enthusiasm and enjoyment in learning mathematics.
 All our work is underpinned by the belief, supported by widespread research, that effective mathematics teaching is based on:

 - strong subject knowledge,